 What is the Mediterranean Diet?

-People in some Mediterranean regions also drink less alcohol, maybe the occasional glass of red wine, but otherwise not much at all, which can be a big problem for people when it comes to calorie consumption.
+People in some Mediterranean regions also drink less alcohol, maybe the occasional glass of red wine, but not much at all, which can be a big problem for people regarding calorie consumption.

 The Mediterranean diet is high in minerals, vitamins, and antioxidants.
 Some of these include:

 - Omega 3